Sunday, July 31, 2011

 Much like sirens, mermaids will sing to people or to gods to enchant them, distracting them from their work and causing people to walk off a ship's deck or to run their ship aground.
 Other stories depict mermaids squeezing the life out of drowning men while attempting to rescue them.
 They are also said to carry humans down to their underwater kingdoms.
 In Hans Christian Andersen's The Little Mermaid, it is said that mermaids forget that humans cannot breathe underwater, while other stories say they drown men out of spite, while still other fables portray mermaids as benevolent toward men.This singing chant is probably a curse to the mermaid as well.

-Greek mythology are sometimes portrayed in later folklore as mermaid-like; in fact, some languages use the same word for both bird and fish creatures, such as the Maltese word 'sirena.'
+The sirens of Greek mythology are sometimes portrayed in later folklore as mermaid-like; in fact, some languages use the same word for both bird and fish creatures, such as the Maltese word 'sirena.'
 Other related types of mythical or legendary creatures are water fairies (e.g., various water nymphs) and selkies, animals that can transform themselves from seals to humans.

 In some ancient fairy tales of China, the mermaid is a special species whose tears can turn into priceless pearls.
 What's more, mermaids can also knit an extremely valuable material which is not only slight but also beautiful and translucent.
 Because of this, fishermen longed to catch them, but it's difficult for them to survive, for mermaids' splendid singing can simply put them in a coma.
 In other Chinese legends, the mermaid is a wondrous creature -- deft, beautiful, and versatile, and fishermen who wish to catch mermaids are a symbol of negative character.